Research

 Direct and Spillover Impacts of Enforcing Labor Standards: Evidence from Argentina

-Forthcoming at the Journal of Human Resources (Publication | Ungated version | Online Appendix)
+Journal of Human Resources, vol. 59(5), 2024.
+(Publication | Ungated version | Online Appendix)

 This paper studies how increases in labor standards and enforcement affect workers and their families.
 Using a policy in Argentina that targeted domestic workers and their employers, I find a 31% increase in formality rates of domestic workers and an increase in monthly earnings of almost 4%, despite a reduction in hours of work.
 I also study whether the reform produced changes among other members of domestic workers’ families.
 I find a substantial reduction in labor supply among children of domestic workers (especially women).